IoTpower/esp8266-ard-sniff/README.md

 python get.py
 ```

-If the command ``python`` is unknown to your OS, please install the python 2 package from the respective website (https://www.python.org/download/releases/2.7.2/).
+If the command ``python`` is unknown to your OS, please install the Python 2 package from the respective website (https://www.python.org/download/releases/2.7.2/) and configure it to work with your system.

 ### Third step

-Start the Arduino IDE and configure the software for programming the WeMos D1 mini board under Tools – Board - WeMos D1 mini.
+Start the Arduino IDE and configure the software for programming the WeMos D1 mini board under ``Tools – Board - WeMos D1 mini``.

 There are two ways to upload the code to the ESP 8266 on the board: either by USB-to-Serial using the USB plug on the board or per OTA to upload directly per WiFi.
 For first tries, one should rely on the USB variant as it is less complicated.
-To do so, set under Tools the following settings:
+To do so, set under ``Tools`` the following settings:

 ```
 Upload Using “Serial”